Voice acting in the United States: Rise in use of film actors for voice roles

 For much of the history of North American animation, voice actors had a low profile as performers, with Mel Blanc, the chief voice behind the Looney Tunes characters, as the major exception.
 Over time, many movie stars began voice acting in films.
 Aladdin was marketed with a noted emphasis on Robin Williams' role, against the actor's own wishes.
 The success of the film eventually spurred the idea of highlighting the voice actors as stars of a film, this becoming the norm in film marketing, with a greater focus on hiring Hollywood celebrities for name power, rather than performers with most experience in voice acting.
+This was most notable in the Toy Story (with Tom Hanks and Tim Allen) and Shrek film series (Mike Myers, Eddie Murphy and Cameron Diaz).
 Using anime voice actors as a box office draw was developed far earlier in Japan.